-On the other hand, a VPN gateway communicates with the client software installed on a remote device and establishes a secure “virtual” tunnel between LAN and gateway.
+On the other hand, a Virtual Private Network or VPN gateway communicates with the client software installed on a remote device and establishes a secure “virtual” tunnel between LAN and gateway.
 Remote Access VPN encrypts any data you send or receive and the VPN gateway decrypts them.

 Remote Access VPNs, as part of a sophisticated security solution, provide companies with a flexible and cost-effective approach for businesses to secure their remote workers’ connections and protect important assets.